Munitions

 Service note

-Paveway II family in service from the 1970s; Afghan Air Force combat use documented in 2018
+Paveway II family introduced in the 1970s; Afghan Air Force combat use documented in 2018

 Produced